DoctorKhan/The-Social-Game-Book/docs/the-social-game.md

 **The goal is not to prove or disprove anything, but to develop the skill of conscious observation.**

-## The Pattern Detective Mindset
+#### The Pattern Detective Mindset

 For the next 30 days, you are a field researcher studying the behavior of a fascinating species: yourself.
 You will observe your own reactions, impulses, and behaviors with the curiosity of a scientist and the compassion of a wise friend.

 **Key Principles:**

 - **No judgment, only observation**
 - **Patterns matter more than individual incidents**
 - **Small data points reveal large systems**
 - **Your experience is valid evidence**

-## Week 1: Attention Hijacking Patterns
+#### Week 1: Attention Hijacking Patterns

-### Daily Practice: The Attention Audit
+##### Daily Practice: The Attention Audit

 **Objective:** To observe how your attention is captured, directed, and monetized without your conscious consent.

 **Protocol:**

-1. **Morning Intention Setting (2 minutes):** Before checking any devices, write down 3 things you want to focus on today
+1\. **Morning Intention Setting (2 minutes):**
+   Before checking any devices, write down 3 things you want to focus on today.

-2. **Hourly Attention Check (30 seconds):** Set a gentle alarm every 2 hours.
+2\. **Hourly Attention Check (30 seconds):**
+   Set a gentle alarm every 2 hours.
 When it goes off, note:

    - What were you just doing?
    - Was this what you intended to be doing?
    - How did you end up here?

-3. **Evening Attention Review (5 minutes):** Before bed, review your day and note:
+3\. **Evening Attention Review (5 minutes):**
+   Before bed, review your day and note:

    - How much time was spent on intended vs. unintended activities?
    - What captured your attention most powerfully?
    - When did you feel most/least in control of your focus?

 **Data Collection Template:**